videoDAC/livepeer-broadcaster/README.md

         -v 99
 ```

-**`simple-streaming-server` is now running with (Local) Distributed Transcoding enabled.**
+**Livepeer Broadcaster is now running with (Local) Distributed Transcoding enabled.**

 ### Remote Transcoding

-Transcoding can also be performed on a different computer / server from the `simple-streaming-server`.
+Transcoding can also be performed on a different computer / server from the Livepeer Broadcaster.

 For this you will need two hosts (computers / servers):

-- For the `simple-streaming-server`
+- For the Livepeer Broadcaster
   - This host will need to be able to connect to port `8936` on the host of the remote transcoder.
-- For the remote transcoder
+- For the remote Transcoder

-1. Open a `Terminal` on the remote transcoder host, and run the following command:
+1. Open a `Terminal` on the Livepeer Broadcaster host, and run the following command:
 ```
 ./livepeer \
         -broadcaster \